Italian cuisine: Basic foods

-Traditional central Italian cuisine uses ingredients such as tomatoes, all kinds of meat, fish, and pecorino.
+Traditional central Italian cuisine uses ingredients such as tomatoes, all types of meat, fish, and pecorino.
 In Tuscany, pasta (especially pappardelle) is traditionally served with meat sauce (including game meat).
-In southern Italy, tomatoes (fresh or cooked into tomato sauce), peppers, olives and olive oil, garlic, artichokes, oranges, ricotta cheese, eggplants, zucchini, certain types of fish (anchovies, sardines and tuna), and capers are important components to the local cuisine.
+In southern Italy, tomatoes (fresh or cooked into tomato sauce), peppers, olives and olive oil, garlic, artichokes, oranges, ricotta cheese, aubergines, courgette, certain types of fish (anchovies, sardines, and tuna), and capers are important components to the local cuisine.